2025

 So you should be won over by their otherworldly sound, where the music is never monotonous or predictable thanks to its complex but catchy arrangements.
 Gjl

-Tim DAESCHER & Ramin MOOZEH : Guitars
+Tim Daescher : Guitars

-Claudius PLEISS : Drums, Percussions
+Claudius Pleiss : Drums, Percussions

-Luca LOEB : Bass
+Luca Loeb : Bass

 Regna - 6:30 pm